Miguel De Unamuno: Biography Of This Writer And Thinker

 Miguel de Unamuno was always a restless and rebellious man, as well as paradoxical and contradictory.
 Based on his personal life, we can see how he had no qualms about confronting the authorities when he did not like what they did, whether it was the monarchy, the dictatorship or the republic.
 His individualistic character made him worship himself, not as an egocentric act but, rather, as a way of expressing and putting in order his ideas.
 He himself said “I talk about myself because he is the man I am closest to.”

-You may be interested: James Watt: Biography and Contributions of This Scottish Engineer and Inventor
+You may be interested: Mary Midgley: Biography of This Philosopher of Ethics

 Miguel de Unamuno was an intellectual who cultivated all the genres of his time.
 His theatre, poetry, essays and novels can be encompassed based on the two recurring thematic axes in his literary production: concern for Spain and the meaning of human life.
 Existential nuances emerge in both themes, which makes Unamuno one of the first modern existentialists that Spain has.